rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 Otherwise, if the receiver is a Ruby `String` and the label is an integer, read a byte from the string, ignoring the encoding.

-Otherwise, if there isn't a method defined on the object with the same name as the label, and there is a method defined on the object called `[]`, call `[]` with the label as the argument.
+Otherwise, if there isn't a method defined on the object with the same name as the label, and there is a method defined on the object called `[]`, call `[]` with the label as the argument (which can be anything).

-Otherwise, perform a method call using the label as the called method name.
+Otherwise, perform a method call using the label (which can be a Java `String`, or a Ruby `String` or `Symbol`) as the called method name.

 In all cases where a call is made no block is passed.